rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Crossvalidation
-To run crossvalidation on a single dataset use `prank crossval` command.
+To run crossvalidation on a single dataset use the `prank crossval` command.

 Example:
 ~~~sh